christianhargett/Pewlett-Hackard-Analysis/README.md

 ### After looking at the tables we can conclude a few things:

 ### 1).
 Pewlett Hackard has a massive retirement problem.
-They have 90,398 employees who are set to retire soon, which is a staggering number.
+They have 90,398 employees who are set to retire soon or have already retired, which is a staggering number.
 If they didn't know the silver tsunami poses a great threat to the company, this analysis will make them aware.

 ### 2).
 Pewlett Hackard should probably prioritize on replacing the Senior Engineers and Senior Staff positions.
 These two titles combined make up 64% of the overall retiring employees dataset.